fdnd-agency/adconnect/README.md

 ## Bronnen
 - Overlegplatform Associate Degrees
-- Huidige huisstijl
+- Current styleguide
-- Redesign in Figma (Tweedejaars studenten)
+- Redesign in Figma

 ## Licentie
 This project is licensed under the terms of the MIT license.